Melania Trump Doesn’t Think ‘Self-Serving’ Ivanka Deserves Credit On Immigration U-Turn Says ‘Hollywood Life’

 — Newsweek (@Newsweek) June 30, 2018

-The 48-year-old first lady has visited the US-Mexico border twice to offer support to the border agents and inquire about the welfare of the children.
+The 48-year-old first lady has visited the U.S.-Mexico border twice to offer support to the border agents and inquire about the welfare of the children.

-Melania courted controversy during her first visit to the border when she wore an ‘I really don’t care, do u?’ jacket on her way to the border center.
+Melania courted controversy during her first visit to the border when she wore an “I really don’t care, do u?” jacket on her way to the border center.
 The White House director of communications for the first lady claimed that it was just a jacket when quizzed on whether there was a subliminal message.

 Detractors of the Trump administration perceived the jacket as a statement that the first lady does not care about the child separation policy.
 Others, including the President, claim that it was a response to the media.